 When a person’s actions have a negative impact on those around them, the temptation is to assume the worst.
 With conversations increasingly taking place on the digital sphere, it can be easy to misconstrue tone: an email reading “I don’t suppose you’ve completed that task yet?” can easily be interpreted as angry or sarcastic, when the intention may well have been conciliatory.

 While there will be instances when bad intentions drive behaviour, try to begin the process of preparing negative feedback on the assumption this isn’t the case.

 Likewise, just as making assumptions about a person’s intentions can unfairly tar them with a negative brush, playing the “blame game” shifts focus away from what matters most: understanding the root of the problem and addressing it in a way that improves performance.

 While there will be instances when it is easy to apportion blame, focusing instead on who has contributed to the problem allows managers to realign the feedback with the aim of finding a solution and avoiding repeats of the same failures.

 Map the contributions

-Understanding and mapping the contribution system centered around negative behaviour which requires difficult feedback is the next step to gaining increased clarity.
+Understanding and mapping the contribution system centred around negative behaviour which requires difficult feedback is the next step to gaining increased clarity.
 Write down the factors which an employee has contributed to the situation – missed deadlines and targets, unusual rates of absence and so on – so that these can be discussed during the feedback session.

-Likewise, managers should consider writing down their own contributions to the situation, for instance any instructions given which may not have been clear and any other actions (or inactions) which may have added to the problem.
+Likewise, managers should consider writing down their own contributions to the situation, for instance, any instructions given which may not have been clear and any other actions (or inactions) which may have added to the problem.

 Understanding these contributions affords managers and employees to get on the same page, so they can make the necessary adjustments to their behaviour and attitude, improving performance and stopping the issue from recurring.
 Make a note of these contributions in a digital performance management system so you have a permanent record, in case these develop into recurring problems.